JoaoFelicissimo03/bi-supply-chain/README.md

 ## 📊 Dashboard

-The dashboard is structured across **two pages**, each serving a distinct audience need.
+The dashboard is structured across **three pages**, each serving a distinct analytical purpose.

 ### Page 1 — Executive Overview

 Designed for the Operations Director's daily briefing.
-Answers the question: *"How are we performing right now?"*
+Answers: *"How are we performing right now?"*

 | Visual | Content |
 |---|---|